(Add your language)

 - The <pre> tag is great for highlighting a block of code, but it still behaves the same way as any HTML <pre> tag.
 The white-space characters (tabs, spaces and new lines) within a <pre> tag will be evident.
 Long lines that exceed the width of the article will be automatically wrapped to a new line.
 Use your best judgement to force line breaks and then indent the new line in the code, thus shortening the line width manually to increase the readability.
 Avoid huge indentations to push the code over.
-Use two or more spaces rather than tabs for long lines of code to provide indention.
+Use two or more spaces rather than tabs for long lines of code to provide indentation.

 - Emulating the <pre> tag

-- Using the example below, you can create a <div> container styled with CSS to emulate the <pre> tag appearance, but the code will actually be a text within the container, made to look like a code through the use of <tt>, by changing the > and < characters into the > and < entities, and by use of <br /> to break lines within the code example.
+- Using the example below, you can create a <div> container styled with CSS to emulate the <pre> tag appearance, but the code will actually be plain text within the container, made to look like code through the use of <tt>, by changing the > and < characters into the > and < entities, and by use of <br /> to break lines within the code example.
 The alleged benefit of this style was that the code automatically wraps when a space is used, allowing longer lengths of code to be showcased, but the same is true when using the <pre> tag which is a recommended way of code styling.

 <div style="padding: 1em; border: 1px dashed #2f6fab;